Out of the Blue (British band): History

 Out of the Blue was founded by a postgraduate student at the University of Oxford, Derek Smith, in 2000.
 Derek had previously been a member of The Harvard Callbacks whilst studying as an undergraduate at Harvard University.
 After distributing posters to many of Oxford University's colleges advertising auditions, Out of the Blue was formed and became Oxford's first all-male a cappella group.

-The original eight-strong group (two members were added in the spring) debuted at G&D′s ice cream cafe on Oxford’s Little Clarendon Street; this has become the traditional venue for the group's maiden concert each academic year.
-In their first year they performed a series of local gigs, collaborating with fellow Oxford-based group The Oxford Belles, which climaxed with an end-of-year garden concert in New College cloisters to an audience of over two hundred: a highlight of the year for the nascent group.
+The original eight-strong group (two members were added in the spring) debuted at G&D's ice cream cafe on Oxford’s Little Clarendon Street.
+This has become the traditional venue for the group's maiden concert each academic year.
+In their first year, they performed a series of local gigs, collaborating with fellow Oxford-based group The Oxford Belles, which culminated in an end-of-year garden concert in New College cloisters to an audience of over two hundred, a highlight of the year for the nascent group.

-In the group's second year they gave a private performance for Bill Clinton and released their first album, Out of the Blue.
-In March 2001 Out of the Blue embarked on its first overseas tour in Canada and the US.
+In the group's second year, they gave a private performance for Bill Clinton and released their first album, Out of the Blue.
+In March 2001, Out of the Blue embarked on its first overseas tour in Canada and the United States.

-Since 2001 the group has released one album/EP nearly every year.
+Since 2001, the group has released one album or EP nearly every year.